-Libby’s Select Dickinson Pumpkins are a special strain of Pie Pumpkin used by Libby’s (a division of Carnation Company) for their canned pumpkin.
+Libby’s Select Dickinson Pumpkins are a special strain of pie pumpkin used by the Libby’s company for their canned pumpkin.

 The pumpkins are grown on 4,000 acres around in Tazewell, Illinois and in four adjacent counties, with operations headquartered in Morton, Illinois.

 Libby’s owns almost 90 percent of the North American market for canned pumpkin, and three-quarters of their production comes from Moreton.

 Private farmers grow the pumpkins for Libby’s on their land, practising crop rotation, but Libby’s sends in its crew and equipment for the harvesting.

 “According to the University of Illinois, 90 percent of all the pumpkins grown in the United States are raised within a 90-mile radius of Peoria, Illinois.
 Libby’s processing plant and cannery is slap bang in the middle of pumpkin country, in the town of Morton, and it contracts independent farmers to grow pumpkins on about eight square miles of land nearby, providing them with the brand’s proprietary seeds.
 The state’s second largest producer of canned pumpkin, supplying many private label products for supermarket own brands, Seneca Foods, is just a stone’s throw away.”
 Arumugam, Nadia.
 Why You Want Canned Pumpkin For A Better Pie, Not Fresh.
 Forbes Magazine.
 19 November 2013.